 - Successfully complete Leadership Development class (Humanities 2210, 3 credit hours)

-- Compile a personal leadership portfolio with your experiences from the Living Leadership Program (reflection guides provided)
+- Complete a personal leadership portfolio with your additional program experiences

-All students who complete certificates will be honored at the Annual Student Life Celebration and Awards Ceremony in April.
+All students who complete certificates will be honored at the Annual Student Life Celebration and Awards Ceremony in the spring semester.

-To meet the needs and interests of students, the following calendar has options for completing the program.
-Students may choose which experiences they would like to attend to meet program requirements.
+To meet the needs and interests of students, the following leadership development opportunities.
+Students may choose which experiences they would like to do to meet program requirements.
+All requirements are outlined in the Program Guide.
+Details on all the activities below and a full program schedule are available to program members on Blackboard.

 Leadership Development Class Registration Information